open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 10: Draw the feedback item

 After every block of trials, we want to present feedback to the participant to let him/ her know how well he/ she is doing.
-Therefore, in Step 2, we added a `feedback` item, simply named *feedback* to the end of *block_sequence*.
+Therefore, in Step 2, we added a FEEDBACK item, simply named *feedback* to the end of *block_sequence*.

 Click on *feedback* in the overview to open its tab, select the draw text tool, change the foreground color to 'black' (if it isn't already), and click at (0, 0).
 Now enter the following text: